juvejones/mhcflurry_pan/README.md

 #### ADD Jupyter notebook here

-See the [class1_allele_specific_models.ipynb](https://github.com/hammerlab/mhcflurry/blob/master/examples/class1_allele_specific_models.ipynb) notebook for an overview of the Python API, including predicting, fitting, and scoring models.
+/*See the [class1_allele_specific_models.ipynb](https://github.com/hammerlab/mhcflurry/blob/master/examples/class1_allele_specific_models.ipynb) notebook for an overview of the Python API, including predicting, fitting, and scoring models.

-There is also a script called `mhcflurry-class1-allele-specific-cv-and-train` that will perform cross validation and model selection given a CSV file of training data.
+/*There is also a script called `mhcflurry-class1-allele-specific-cv-and-train` that will perform cross validation and model selection given a CSV file of training data.
 Try `mhcflurry-class1-allele-specific-cv-and-train --help` for details.

 ## Details on the downloaded class I allele-specific models

-Besides the actual model weights, the data downloaded with `mhcflurry-downloads fetch` also includes a CSV file giving the hyperparameters used for each predictor.
+/*Besides the actual model weights, the data downloaded with `mhcflurry-downloads fetch` also includes a CSV file giving the hyperparameters used for each predictor.
 Another CSV gives the cross validation results used to select these hyperparameters.

-To see the hyperparameters for the production models, run:
+/*To see the hyperparameters for the production models, run:

 ```
 open "$(mhcflurry-downloads path models_class1_allele_specific_single)/production.csv"